-That means a higher bounce rate, low user engagement, less time on site and less repeat traffic, and ultimately, lower conversion rates.
+That means higher bounce rates, low user engagement, less time on site and less repeat traffic, and ultimately, a lower conversion rate.

-The solution is simple: use these proven tips to speed up your site as part of your SEO strategy.
+The solution is simple: use these proven website speed optimisation tactics to speed up your desktop and mobile site as part of your SEO strategy.